 I seriously contemplated their feedback, but something kept me plugging away.
 Dogged persistence (Capricorn Stellium in the 6th house) has always been my style when I love something, and my skills have always improved over time.
 If the personal feedback and public testimonials I’m now getting for my healing and awakening work are any indication, then I can confidently say that I’m consistently helping people with what I do.
 There are undoubtedly more capable healers and awakeners out there.
 But as long as I’m called to be of service in these areas, I’ll keep doing the best I can.

 I expect that I’ll have many more patches of shadowland to cross.
 But I have faith that the divine help I need to cross them will be there, just as it has always been.

 Each of us has a unique shadowland.
 We each choose our own time and method of crossing it, or can try to avoid shadowland entirely.
 (I don’t think avoidance is a workable long-term strategy, but we do live in a free-will zone!)

 You can limit yourself to doing your shadow work only when circumstances trigger it.
 Or you can make a lifestyle of proactively facing your shadow in order to accelerate your personal and spiritual evolution.
 The faster you peel layers off the Great Onion of Consciousness, the brighter the light at the center shines forth!
 If you’re a fast-tracker like me, here are a few of the many modalities you might benefit from exploring:

 - Holotropic Breathwork or one of its many variants

 - Nonviolent Communication

 - Group or individual sessions with a certified Shadow Work Facilitiator

-- EASE (my Embodied Awakening Support Experience), weekly events via phone or web by donation
+- Awakening Plus (my online spiritual support membership), weekly events via phone or web by donation

 - Shamanic Healing sessions with me